dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/image-manager.md

 **Return Value**

-A `BOOL` value that indicates whether the file is saved successfully.
+A boolean value that indicates whether the file is saved successfully.

 ### drawOnImage(imageData,quads,colour,thickness)